Molly Malone: Recordings

-Versions of the song "Molly Malone" have been recorded by many artists, including The Dubliners, Heino, Danny Kaye, Pete Seeger, Sinéad O'Connor, Johnny Logan, Fiddler's Green, and Patty Gurdy.
+Versions of the song "Molly Malone" have been recorded by a number of artists, including The Dubliners, Heino, Danny Kaye, Pete Seeger, U2 and Sinéad O'Connor.

 Bing Crosby and Rosemary Clooney recorded an updated version of the song titled "The Daughter of Molly Malone" on their album That Travelin' Two-Beat (1965).
 Crosby also sang the song on the album A Little Bit of Irish recorded in 1966.

 A version of the song was released as a charity single in 1988, to mark the Dublin Millennium, and reached number 4 in the Irish singles chart.

-Versions of the song have also been recorded in Russian (as Душа моя, Молли or "Molly, my soul"), French, and in Dutch (as "kokkels en mossels").
+Allan Sherman recorded a short parody of the song, in which Molly is significantly overweight.
+This is part of a medley on his album My Son, the Celebrity.